Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - Buffalo is 3-1-0 against the spread this year.

-- Buffalo's games this season have gone over the point total one time in four opportunities (25%).
+- Buffalo's games this year have hit the over on one of four set point totals (25%).

-- The Bills average 33.5 points per game, the same number the Chiefs give up.
+- This season the Bills put up the same number of points per game that the Chiefs surrender (31.3).

-- Buffalo is 3-0 against the spread and 3-0 overall in games when it puts up more than 31.3 points.
+- Buffalo is 3-0 against the spread and 3-0 overall when the team puts up more than 31.3 points.

-- The Bills have four giveaways this season, while the Chiefs have four takeaways.
+- The Bills have four turnovers this season, equal to the number of takeaways for the Chiefs.

 Home and road insights